 Stonewater House Bed and Breakfast – Cozy Bnb that makes their own vegan haggis!
 Full vegan/vegetarian breakfast on offer as well.
 They don’t accept kids at the BnB so if you’re looking for an extra quiet spot this is your place.

 Glenisle Hotel – an award-winning boutique hotel that will make special breakfast (included in room price) for vegans, whee!

 There are plenty of other places to stay, this is just a sampling.
-For more listings on the Isle of Arran click here.
+For more Isle of Arran accommodation click here.